 About

-Diane Drubay is a visual artist nudging for eco-empathy.
-Her work transforms captures of natural landscapes into micro-narratives interpreting stories of possible futures.
-Drawn by the aesthetics of social science fiction literature, colour psychology and current scientific discoveries, her practice includes photography, video art and 3D models.
+Diane Drubay is a visual artist nudging for eco-empathy through eco-fictions.
+Altered landscapes are presented in micro-narratives interpreting stories of possible futures.
+Drawn by the aesthetics of social science fiction literature, color psychology, and current scientific discoveries, her practice includes photography, video art, and 3D models.
 Her ecological art odyssey began in 2012, documenting nature's allure in Monet's garden in Giverny.

-Her work has been shown at Gothenburg Art Sound Festival in Sweden, Bacalart Festival in Mexico, Galerie Dièse 22 in Paris, TRESOR Berlin, Urban Spree Berlin, Factory Berlin, Alte Münze Berlin, SPEKTRUM Berlin.
+Her work has been shown at the Centre d'art Lo Pati (Spain), Gothenburg Art Sound Festival (Sweden), Mining and Sustainable Development Museum (Belgium), the Bacalart Festival (Mexico), Galerie Dièse 22 (France), TRESOR Berlin (Germany), Urban Spree (Germany), and SPEKTRUM Berlin (Germany).

 She found inspiration during her art residencies in the Creative Center of Stöðvarfjörður in Iceland, the Berlin Art Institute in Germany, and the Nida Art Colony in Lithuania.